Home Our Hope

 We see some more examples of hyperbole in Matthew 6.
 This is still part of the Olivet Discourse.

-But you, whenever you do charity giving, let not your left [hand] know what your right [hand] is doing.
+But you, whenever you do charity giving, let not your left know what your right is doing.
 4 So that your charity may be in secret, and your Father who sees in secret will reward you in public.
 (Matthew 6:3-4)

 His point is to give charity for the right reason and with the right heart.
 He uses the example of the religious leaders who made a big show of the money they were giving so that people would see what they were doing.
 So their charity was for the wrong reason.
 It wasn't done for the benefit of the poor; it was for their own benefit.

-This doesn't mean you can always give charity in public.
-There are situations when charity is best given discretely.
 We need to be careful here though.
-Some people say that charity should be given so that the person receiving the charity will not be exposed publicly and perhaps feel shame.
+Some people say that charity should be given privately so that the person receiving the charity will not be exposed publicly and perhaps feel shame.
 I find that to be human thinking and not Biblical.
-It ignores the motivational effect of the desire not to be exposed as being in need.
+It ignores the motivational effect of the desire not to be exposed as a person in need.

-In the Bible one way people who needed charity received it was to ask for it publicly.
-This required them to humble themselves, which is always a good thing.
-That encouraged them not to ask unless they really had a need.
-It also gave them a perspective which allowed them to appreciate everything they received.
-Asking publicly also helps to eliminate the frauds because they can be seen by people who know if they are really in need.
+That also encouraged them not to ask unless they really had a need.
+It also gave them a perspective that allowed them to appreciate everything they received.
+Asking publicly also helps to eliminate fraud because it can be seen by people who know if they are really in need.

 We see another example of hyperbole immediately after this, in Matthew 6.